-HIGH SCHOOL CURRICULUM: NOTIFICATION REGARDING COLLEGE PREPARATORY COURSES (EC §51229): Districts are required to provide parents of each minor pupil enrolled in grades 9 to 12 written notice of college admission requirements and career technical education courses.
+HIGH SCHOOL CURRICULUM: NOTIFICATION REGARDING COLLEGE PREPARATORY COURSES (EC §51229): Districts are required to provide parents of each minor pupil enrolled in grades 9 to 12 written notice of college admission requirements and career technical education courses, including direction to the CaliforniaColleges.edu platform in order to access resources that help pupils and their families learn about college admissions requirements.
+The district may share pupil data with the California College Guidance Initiative to provide pupils and their families with direct access to online tools and resources for college and career planning must also be provided.